samartharora25/HCL_Account_Mining/README.md

 All responses are JSON; errors return `{ error: "…" }` with HTTP 500.

-## Contributing

-1. Fork the repo.
-2. Create a feature branch.
-3. Make your changes and ensure the UI remains polished (follow the existing design system).
-4. Submit a pull request.
+## Created by Interns at HCL Tech

+1. Gauravi Shyam
+2. Samarth Arora
+3. Pragya Chakravarty

 Please **do not commit the `.env` file**; it is listed in `.gitignore`.